Kaaviasudhan/Bus_Reservation_System_C/README.md

 ## License

-This project is licensed under the [KAAVIASUDHAN] License - see the LICENSE.md file for details
+This project is licensed under the [KAVIASUDHAN] License - see the LICENSE.md file for details